victoriagopin/Movie-Magic/README.md

-# SoftUni-Workshop-Movie-Magic
+Movie-Magic

-This is a repository where I will be creating a website that will attract movie enthusiasts.
-It is part of my training in the Software University.
+Movie Magic is an application created using Express Handlebars, designed for movie enthusiasts.
+It provides users with the ability to browse available movies and their descriptions.

 ## Installation